 So you look after yourself, exercise reasonably often and watch your diet – but do you find with advancing years you are unhappy with your tummy’s appearance.
-Have you had children and been left with a flabby tummy and stretch marks or perhaps lost some weight which has made things worse in terms of loose abdominal skin.
+Did having children leave you with a flabby tummy and stretch marks or perhaps lost some weight which has made things worse in terms of loose abdominal skin.

 BEFORE AND AFTER PHOTOS

 An Abdominoplasty or tummy tuck is an operation to surgically address the problems or symptoms associated with a an overstretched tummy skin and stretch marks as well as improve the appearance and contour of the abdomen.
 Abdominoplasty is more commonly known as a tummy tuck.
-The procedure is performed to remove excess skin and fat from the middle and lower abdomen in order to tighten and improve the abdomens muscle wall and function as well as appearance and comfort of the abdomen.
+The procedure removes excess skin and fat from the middle and lower abdomen in order to tighten and improve the abdomens muscle wall and function as well as appearance and comfort of the abdomen.

 The best candidates for abdominoplasty or tummy tuck are women (or men) who are concerned by abdominal loose skin and fat deposits that have not improved after diet or exercise.
 This procedure is particularly helpful for women that have stretched and excess abdominal skin after childbirth.
 Health problems associated with stretched abdominal muscle wall and skin include back pain, rashes under skin folds of the lower tummy, exercise intolerance and urinary incontinence.
-These symptoms are typically improved or cured with abdominoplasty.
+Abdominoplasty typically improves these symptoms.

-Thousands of abdominoplasties are performed each year and results are very gratifying with patients being very happy with results.
+Plastic Surgeons in Australia perform thousands of abdominoplasties each year and results are very gratifying with patients being very happy with results.

 How is the procedure performed?

-An incision is made across the lower abdomen, extending out to the hips.
-Skin and fat are elevated up to the rib cage.
-Excess skin and fat are removed and upper abdominal skin is stretched down to the lower abdomen.
-A new opening is made for the navel which is re-sitted in its normal position level.
+Dr Drielsma makes an incision across the lower abdomen, extending out to the hips.
+He then elevates skin and fat up to the rib cage.
+He removes excess skin and fat before stretching down the upper abdominal skin to the lower abdomen.
+Dr Drielsma makes a new opening for the navel.

 Abdominoplasty surgery is performed under general anesthetic and takes approximately three hours.
-A device called a pain buster is used to minimize discomfort along the abdominal wound line during the hospital stay.
-Usually two nights / days are required in hospital.
+A device called a pain buster helps minimise discomfort along the abdominal wound line during the hospital stay.
+Abdominoplasty usually requires two nights/days stay in hospital.

-After the surgery a garment is worn to provide support to the abdomen.
-This garment is ordered and fitted prior to the operation.
-It is worn for 6 weeks following surgery.
-Early mobilisation with walking etc is encouraged.
-Stitches are all absorbable.
+After the surgery you will wear a garment to provide support to the abdomen.
+We order and fit this prior to the operation.
+You will wear this for 6 weeks following surgery.
+We encourage early mobilisation with walking etc. Stitches are all absorbable.

 When can I return to normal activities?